Table of Contents

-Abdominal radiographs are part of the routine diagnostic workup for patients presenting with an acute abdomen or abdominal trauma.
-These are performed using the conventional X-ray beams and were the cornerstone in the management of these patients before the advent of computed tomography (CT) scan.
+Abdominal radiographs are part of routine diagnostic workup in patients presenting with an acute abdomen or abdominal trauma.
+They are obtained using conventional X-ray beams and represent the cornerstone of patient management before using computed tomography (CT).

-The abdominal radiographs generally consist of two main views, an anteroposterior supine view with the patient in a supine position, and an erect view with the patient standing.
-The other views, for instance, lateral decubitus view, oblique view, and dorsal decubitus view are performed when indicated.
+Abdominal radiographs generally entail an anteroposterior supine view with the patient in a supine position, and an erect view with the patient standing.
+The other options—for instance, lateral decubitus, oblique, and dorsal decubitus views—are obtained when indicated.

-An erect chest X-ray should be performed in a patient with an acute abdomen only if the possibility of viscus perforation is high.
+An erect chest X-ray is required in a patient with an acute abdomen only if the possibility of viscus perforation is high.

-The optimal abdominal radiograph should show the diaphragm, lateral abdominal wall musculature, and the pubic rami.
-When the image does not show the whole abdomen, one can miss the detection of certain abnormalities, such as abdominal calcifications which are the focus of this article.
+The optimal abdominal radiograph should reveal the diaphragm, lateral abdominal wall musculature, and the pubic rami.
+When the image does not show the whole abdomen, certain abnormalities such as abdominal calcifications can be missed.
+This article focuses on the role of abdominal radiography in delineating calcifications.

 How to interpret an abdominal radiograph?

-A systematic approach should be used while reading an abdominal radiograph to avoid misdiagnosis and missing an abnormality.
+A systematic approach based on the following steps is needed to interpret an abdominal radiograph to avoid misdiagnosis or a missed abnormality.

-- Check the patient’s demographics, name, and the date of the film.
+- Check the patient’s demographics and name, and the date of the film.

 - Review the bowel gas profile.

-- Evaluate each intra-abdominal organ individually.
-During this evaluation, one should look for organomegaly, abnormal outlines or calcifications within the reviewed organ.
+- Evaluate each intra-abdominal organ individually including organomegaly, abnormal outlines, or calcifications within the reviewed organ.

-- Evaluate each abnormal abdominal calcification trying to define the origin.
+- Evaluate each abnormal abdominal calcification to define the origin.

 - Evaluate the skeleton.

 - Evaluate the lung bases.

-- Document the findings from each of the above-mentioned steps.
+- Document the findings from each of the aforementioned steps.

-Abdominal calcifications are common on abdominal radiographs.
+Abdominal calcifications are frequently detected on abdominal radiographs.
 It is important to differentiate normal calcifications from the abnormal ones.
-The correlation between the radiographic findings and the clinical picture of the patient is always helpful and recommended.
+A correlation between the patient’s radiographic and clinical findings is always recommended.

 Renal Tract Calculi

-Stones within the kidneys, ureters, and bladder can be visualized in most cases using a “Kidneys, ureters and bladder” (KUB) radiograph.
-Although the introduction of low-dose CT scans has taken the place of KUB radiographs, still they are used in emergency settings and in places where the facilities of a CT scan are not readily available.
+Stones within the kidneys, ureters, and bladder can be visualized in most cases using a kidneys, ureters, and bladder (KUB) radiograph.
+Although low-dose CT scans have replaced KUB radiographs, they are still used in emergency settings and in locations where the facilities for a CT scan are not readily available.